 Benefit Description You pay

 Durable medical equipment (DME) (cont.)
+Standard Basic

+GHP reviews all member DME requests to approve up to an additional \$200 toward the cost of equipment such as assisted speaking devices that would significantly improve a member's clinical condition or enhance their ability to perform activities of daily living.
+Nothing Nothing

+Note: Call us at 844-863-6850 as soon as your Plan physician prescribes the equipment.
+We will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call.

+Not covered: All charges All charges

+Motorized wheelchairs

 Deluxe equipment of any sort, or equipment which has been determined by the Plan to be non-standard.
-All charges

-Disposable items such as incontinent pads, electrodes, ace bandages, elastic stockings, and dressings
+• Disposable items such as incontinent pads, electrodes, ace bandages, elastic stockings, and dressings

 • Equipment which serves for comfort or convenience functions or is primarily for the convenience of a person caring for a member

-• Air conditioners
+Air conditioners

 • Humidifiers

 Electric air cleaners

 Exercise or fitness equipment

 • Elevators

 • Hot tubs

-Hoyer lifts
+• Hoyer lifts

-• Shower/bath bench
+Shower/bath bench

-• Special clothing of any type
+Special clothing of any type

-• Hearing devices of any type (except as noted above)
+Hearing devices of any type (except as noted above)

 Replacement due to neglect

 • Batteries

 • Access ramps

 • Pulse oximeters over age 18

-Home health services
+Home health services Standard Basic

 Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or other health care professional.
-Nothing
+Nothing Nothing

-Services include intravenous therapy and medications, physical, occupational and speech therapy and social services.
-Nothing for other participating professionals
+Services include oxygen therapy and medications, intravenous therapy, physical, occupational and speech therapy and social services.

-Not covered: All charges
+Not covered: All charges All charges

-• Nursing care requested by, or for the convenience of, the patient or the patient's family

-Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative

-Services provided by any non-home health provider

-Urological Supplies.
-Urinary supplies, such as urinary catheters, collection devices, insertion trays, are covered for permanent urinary incontinence or permanent urinary retention.
-Permanent urinary retention is defined as retention that is not expected to be medically or surgically corrected within three (3) months.
-20% after deductible